Kmoris01/fall2019/README.md

 Communication
 ------------

+Please try to ask your questions during class, if at all possible.

 **Before contacting us**, please check to see if your question has already been answered elsewhere, e.g. [StackOverflow](https://stackoverflow.com/).

 If you cannot find the answer, please make sure to ask your question thoughtfully (https://stackoverflow.com/help/how-to-ask) and provide everything needed to answer e.g. code, error message, dataset, etc.

-In general, please use the [course Slack workspace](https://biof309.slack.com) to communicate with classmates and instructors.
-If you have a course-relevant question or something to share, [Slack](https://biof309.slack.com) is simply better than email.
-In case of personal/private question/concerns, please use [Slack](https://biof309.slack.com) direct message (DM).
+In general, please use the [course gitter channel](https://gitter.im/biof309/community) to communicate with classmates and instructors.
+In case of personal/private question/concerns, please use the private chat functionality of gitter.

-In case of an emergency, please send a DM on [Slack](https://biof309.slack.com) *and* an email.
+In case of an emergency, please use [gitter](https://biof309.slack.com) *and* an email.

 Logistics
 ---------

-This is a one-semester course starting on the 13th of September 2018 and finishing on 13th of December 2018.
+This is a one-semester course starting on the 12th of September 2019 and finishing in December 2019.

+Unless otherwise notified classes will be held at:

-**Class Location: Rathskeller (Room B1A199C), Building 60, NIH Bethesda campus**
+** Building 10, Room B1C209-211, NIH Bethesda campus**

 Attendance in class is strongly recommended; however, we realize other commitments may occasionally prevent attendance.
-If you miss a class, please review the materials available at the course [GitHub repository](https://github.com/marskar/biof309_fall2018) and keep up with activities and homework.
+If you miss a class, please review the materials available at the course [GitHub repository](https://github.com/biof309/fall2019) and keep up with activities and homework.

-NEW THIS SEMESTER!
-We will be piloting REMOTE ATTENDANCE and CLASS RECORDINGS via [GoToMeeting](https://www.gotomeet.me/biof309) and [WebEx](https://cbiit.webex.com/join/skarzynskimw).
-These two options are largely the same, you can pick whichever platform you prefer.
-Please do **NOT** use this as excuse to skip class and just watch the recorded lectures!
-This course is **NOT** a Massive Online Open Course (MOOC), it will feature a great deal of group work.
-Additionally, forming groups to complete the final project is highly encouraged!
-Remote attendance will work best if you can meet with classmates to work through exercises together.
-We will do our best to answers questions in the [GoToMeeting](https://www.gotomeet.me/biof309) and [WebEx](https://cbiit.webex.com/join/skarzynskimw) chat windows during class.
-We will also try to answer all questions on [Slack](https://biof309.slack.com), but please try to ask your questions during class, if at all possible.

-Important FAES Fall 2018 semester dates:

-* July 9 – September 7: Online Registration.
-* September 10 – 28: Late Registration (10 dollar late fee per course applies).
-* September 10: Classes begin.
-* December 14: Classes end.
+Forming groups to complete the final project is highly encouraged!

 Required Materials
 ------------------